 5 Nutrient Deficiencies That Are Surprisingly Common

-A lack of key nutrients could be the reason you've been feeling fatigued, cranky, or lethargic.
-Certain nutrients are absolutely essential for a healthy mind and body.
+Getting all the right nutrients in your diet is absolutely essential for a healthy mind and body.
 But the demands of modern life can make it hard to get all the nutrients you need in three meals a day.
 Because of this, some deficiencies are more common than others.
 Here are some of the most common nutrient deficiencies.

 1. Vitamin D:

-Vitamin D is not just important for healthier bones.
-Research shows that it also plays a role in your immune function, insulin resistance, blood pressure, and a balanced mood1.
+Vitamin D is not just important for healthy bones.
+Research shows that it also plays a role in your immune function, heart health, and a balanced mood1.
 The main source of vitamin D is the sun, but most of us spend the bulk of our day indoors, making vitamin D deficiency extremely common.
 Since there are few foods that contain vitamin D, you may want to take a vitamin D3 supplement.

 Magnesium is most commonly referred to as the "relaxation mineral," because it helps the body handle stress, helps muscles relax, supports sleep, and promotes GI regularity.
 But this multitasking mineral also plays a role in the health of your heart, blood vessels, brain, bones, skeletal muscles, lungs, and pancreas2.
 You can find magnesium in leafy greens, beans, and whole grains.
 If you don't eat enough of these, you may want to try a magnesium supplement.